Our Research Members

 Obesity is a major global health concern and is a major risk factor for other disorders, including diabetes, hypertension, and heart disease.
 A complex neuronal system has evolved to maintain energy homeostasis, and also glucose homeostasis.
 Leptin, ghrelin, glucose, glucagon-like peptides, and insulin are known peripheral signals that act to regulate feeding and energy balance by modulating the expression of neuropeptides in the brain, specifically the hypothalamus.
 The afferent hormones leptin and insulin have common physiological responses and intracellular signaling mechanisms, but insulin resistance and leptin resistance are major metabolic problems, sometimes leading to type 2 diabetes.
 We have a strong track record of neuroendocrine research, focussing on molecular and cellular biology using hypothalamic neuronal cell models.
 Our research program includes studies of the regulation and signalling mechanisms in many of the neuropeptide-expressing neurons involved in energy homeostasis, and the molecular/cellular events leading to leptin/insulin resistance.
 Importantly, there is also a direct relationship between nutritional status and reproduction, another long-term interest of my laboratory, therefore my research program is poised to utilize all the information gained from our work to provide insight into the complex nature of integrated neuroendocrine control of basic physiology.

-Professor and Research Director, Department of Laboratory Medicine and Pathobiology
+Professor, Department of Laboratory Medicine and Pathobiology

 661 University Ave., 14th Floor.
 Rm 1432